 Start Amendment Part

-2. In § 17.11(h), add an entry for “Sturgeon, Yangtze” to the List of Endangered and Threatened Wildlife in alphabetical order under FISHES to read as set forth below: End Amendment Part
+2. Amend § 17.11(h) by adding an entry for “Sturgeon, Yangtze” to the List of Endangered and Threatened Wildlife in alphabetical order under FISHES to read as follows: End Amendment Part

 Endangered and threatened wildlife.